In Step 1, we start by identifying important situational factors that might affect your course.

 CREATE A SYLLABUS

 The syllabus is a document designed to be a contract between you and your students.
-For more on the use of syllabi at UTSA, view these short instructional modules on Syllabus Design here & 10 Tips for Transparent Syllabus Design here.
+For more on the use of syllabi at UTSA, review Creating an Effective Syllabus.

 CREATE A COURSE CALENDAR

 You can find important UTSA calendar dates by visiting the Registrar’s Academic Calendar.
 Make sure you include holidays and other important events like study days in your course calendar.
-You can download a sample calendar here.*
+Download a sample calendar.*

 *This Microsoft Excel document will automatically fill in your dates when you change the date in the first cell.
 Feel free to download and reuse as often as you’d like!